waimea-chbrennan/level-2-programming-assesment/docs/test-plan.md

 The program should store this coin and move into moving mode.

+## Testing: Selecting coin with 11 possible moves (BOUNDARY)
+Test whether we can select a coin with the maximum amount of moves possible for given board size to test the program recognising how many moves are possible for a coin.
+### Test data to use
+`__________G`
+move cursor to far right and press `ENTER` to select coin
+### Expected test result
+The program should let us select the coin and then move into moving the coin mode.

-## Testing: Selecting a boundary coin
+## Testing: Selecting a coin in the far left of the board (BOUNDARY)
 The coin in the left cell about to be removed is a boundary case but the user should be able to select this.
 ### Test Data To Use
-Select ex coin
+Select coin in ex:
 `C**** ...`
 ### Expected Test Result
 The program should store this and enter special moving mode to allow this coin - or rather cursor at this stage - to be moved 'up and down' on and off the board.

-## Testing: Selecting an invalid coin
+## Testing: Selecting a coin with no moves (INVALID)
 If there is a coin immediately to the left of our coin, there are no valid moves and therefore the coin should not be selectable.
 ### Test Data To Use
 press enter/space to select index 3 in this example.